ines-bettaieb/sentiment-analysis/README.md

 ## Methodology
 This notebook is structured as follows :

-- Part 1 : EDA with analysis of missing data, data cleaning, uni and bi-variate analysis and data preprocessing
+- Part 1 :Tweet analysis (EDA, data cleaning, text normalisation,...)
-- Part 2 : Baseline model using 3 classifiers (Random Forest, Logistic regression and Gradient Boosting)
-- Part 3 : Hyperparameter tuning and feature selection
-- Part 4 : Final model selection using the most significant features
-- Part 5 : Error Analysis
+- Part 2 : Modelisation with 3 classifiers (RF, LR, Naive Bayes) to predict the sentiment of a tweet.
+These approaches will mainly focus on uni-gram, bi-gram ,tri-gram and Word Embeddings using Gensim library.